Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 Talk to your physician.
 Although you can research investigational medical products online, you will need your physician to make the request.

 If you or your physician needs guidance about expanded access, you can contact the FDA.
-Currently, the FDA has stated that questions about right to try should be directed to the company that is developing the desired product.
+The FDA has stated that questions about right to try should be directed to the company that is developing the desired product.

 If you or your physician needs someplace to get started, search on ClinicalTrials.gov for what products are being studied to treat various diseases or conditions.
-The site also lists expanded access programs that may be available for certain investigational therapies.
-You may be able to participate in a clinical trial or find information about available expanded access programs.
+The site lists ongoing and forthcoming clinical trials; if you qualify for a trial, that is where you should seek enrollment information.
+The site also lists expanded access programs that may be available for certain investigational medical products, for those who are unable to participate in clinical trials.

 If you are interested in a particular experimental medical product, search the website of the manufacturer of that product for the company’s preapproval access policy.
-By law, drug companies are now required to make such policies public once they have an investigational drug in a phase II clinical trial.
+By law, biopharmaceutical companies are required to make such policies public once they have an investigational drug in a phase II clinical trial, although not all companies have complied with the law.

-The Working Group sends out occasional updates about compassionate use and preapproval access.
-To receive these updates, please contact Beba Blagojevic, at bratislava.blagojevic@nyulangone.org.
-For media inquiries, please contact Beba Blagojevic (Division of Medical Ethics) or Sasha Walek (Communications Manager, Department of Population Health, NYU Langone), at sasha.walek@nyulangone.org.
-If your patient advocacy group or organization would like to host an “Ask an Expert” session or webinar on any of these topics, please contact Lisa Kearns, MS, MA, at lisa.kearns@nyulangone.org.
+CUPA publishes a monthly newsletter about compassionate use and preapproval access and the work that we do in this space.
+To receive this newsletter, please contact John Massarelli, at John.Massarelli@NYULangone.org.
+For media inquiries, please contact John Massarelli (Division of Medical Ethics) or Sasha Walek (Communications Manager, Department of Population Health, NYU Langone), at Sasha.Walek@NYULangone.org.
+If your patient advocacy group or organization would like to host an “Ask an Expert” session or webinar on any of these topics, please contact Lisa Kearns, MS, MA, at Lisa.Kearns@NYULangone.org.

 What Are Some Patient Resources?